tarwn/lessthandot-hugo/blogs/content/posts/2013-02-03-a-couple-of-ways-to.md

 **SUBSTRING**

 Substring is similar to using left and right but you need to give it a start position and end position.
-You need first to convert to char or vachar because substring can&#8217;t be used on an integer data type directly
+You need first to convert to char or vachar because substring can't be used on an integer data type directly

 sql
 DECLARE @pos int = 115949833